Divorce Frequently Asked Questions for Western Canada Families

 The main difference between the two is that a mediator (who may or may not be a lawyer) makes no decisions.
 It remains the responsibility of the spouses to make the final decisions.

-With arbitration, both spouses agree to abide by the decisions of the arbitrator, who will assess the case independently and make a judgement based on his or her professional opinion.
+With arbitration, both spouses agree to abide by the decisions of the arbitrator, who will assess the case independently and make a judgment based on his or her professional opinion.

-With litigation, each spouse hires a lawyer to represent their case to the Family Court in Alberta and a judge will decide on all the outstanding issues of the contested divorce.
+With litigation, each spouse hires a lawyer to represent their case to the Family Court and a judge will decide on all the outstanding issues of the contested divorce.

 What is family mediation?